 Our results indicate that grizzly bears are socially dominant during interspecific competition with polar bears for marine mammal carcasses during autumn.Journal of Mammalogy, 24 November 2015

-The bottom line: in a fight between a polar bear and grizzly bear, the grizzly bear reigns supreme.
+The bottom line: in a fight between a polar bear and a grizzly bear, the grizzly bear reigns supreme.

 Advantages in a Fight Between Grizzly Bears and Polar Bears